damccull/cosmere-rpg-community-dice-themes/README.md

     presets to contain special effect settings, so you will need to set any special effects yourself in the Special Effects tab.
 2. Why isn't the Fudge Die styled?
+    - It is, now, as of v1.1.0.
-    - The fudge die is not used in the Cosmere RPG so it was not deemed necessary to style.
+    - ~~The fudge die is not used in the Cosmere RPG so it was not deemed necessary to style.
 It will only be visible in the Dice-So-Nice configuration panel unless you choose to roll it anyway.
-It requires a special-case handling, like the Plot Die does, but if there is a desire, this one can be styled as well.
+It requires a special-case handling, like the Plot Die does, but if there is a desire, this one can be styled as well.~~
 3. Why are there Dice Presets _and_ Themes named the same?
     - The dice presets just give you a pre-determined style of dice, as the contributors designed them to look.
 You can not further customize these.